NFT Uses: A Guide to Key Categories and Their Utility

 RTFKT Clonex

-Nike’s purchase of the extremely popular, creator-led RTFKT studios signals mainstream adoption of blockchain based collectibles as a means to amplify brand awareness and introduce fashion into the digital world.
-RTFKTs projects center around creating and selling collectible virtual collectables and avatars that can be used in the metaverse.
-They started by releasing extremely popular NFT sneakers with FEWOCiOUS and have evolved into world building with the introduction of avatars into their digital ecosystem.
+Nike’s purchase of the extremely popular, creator-led RTFKT studios signals mainstream adoption of blockchain-based collectibles.
+Amplifying brand awareness and introducing fashion into the digital world.
+RTFKTs projects center around creating and selling collectible virtual collectibles and avatars that can be used in the metaverse.
+They started by releasing extremely popular NFT sneakers with FEWOCiOUS.
+Evolving into world-building with the introduction of avatars into their digital ecosystem.

 In collaboration with esteemed Japanese artist Takashi Murakami, Nike’s RTFKT released their CloneX project, a series of 20,000 collectible 3D cartoon avatars whose traits are influenced by anime, streetwear, and gaming.
 By purchasing one of these bespoke Murakami creations, you are forging a digital identity that can be used across multiple metaverse platforms.
-For better or for worse, our consumption habits contribute to our identity and as we spend more time online, people desire an outlet to express themselves through fashion and accessorizing.
+For better or for worse, our consumption habits contribute to our identity.
+As people spend more time online, using an outlet to express themselves through fashion and accessorizing.
 In this way, the digital realm is not much different from the physical.
 However, having an online

 Image credit: TheDefiant.io